 The university will work closely with the state and local health departments to ensure appropriate contact tracing, communication, isolation and/or quarantine protocols are administered.

 Student screening and testing

-- The daily post-arrival screening survey is designed to identify potential risk factors for COVID-19.
+- The daily screening survey is designed to identify potential risk factors for COVID-19.
 Students whose screens identify risk factors will be provided appropriate instructions, access to health care and testing as indicated at SUNY Cortland Student Health Service.

 Employee screening and testing

 - Employees will be required to undergo symptom surveillance through an online daily health screening questionnaire.
 The questionnaire should be completed for each day the employee will be on campus.